AP-Studios/APrompt/README.md

 # APrompt(V.2)
 APrompt is a terminal program for Windows, with easy to remember commands.
 APrompt is based on Java and therefore the Java Runtime Environment (JRE) must be installed on your system.
+APrompt was tested in: Windows10

 # How to install
 1. install the JRE on your Windows device
 2. click Code/Download Zip in the APrompt repository